bsmg/beat-saber-community-wiki/about.md

 ## Derpy Hooves
 **Roles:** 3D Artist

+## Fusion
+They've got some impressive shaders and they're not afraid to use them.
+**Roles:** 3D Artist

+## Ibodan
+Most well known for their incredibly flashy dance platform and space opera sabers, but it's a little known fact that they also make mods!
+**Roles:** 3D Artist, Modder
+**Contributions:** Bloom Mod

 ## Mordred
 Mordred went on an absolute rampage when he first appeared, flooding the avatar and saber channels like never seen before.
 He's one of the reasons this role exists to begin with!
 **Roles:** 3D Artist